 Siegfried Selberherr was born in Klosterneuburg, Austria, in 1955.
 He received the degree of Diplomingenieur in electrical engineering and the doctoral degree in technical sciences from the Technische Universität Wien in 1978 and 1981, respectively.
 Prof. Selberherr has been holding the venia docendi on Computer-Aided Design since 1984.
 From 1988 to 1999 he was the Head of the Institute for Microelectronics.
 From 1998 to 2005 he served as Dean of the Faculty of Electrical Engineering and Information Technology.
 His current research topics are modeling and simulation of problems for microelectronics engineering.

-Welcome to the Institute for Microelectronics’ 30th annual research review!
-Our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, have remained unchanged from last year and consist of eight full-time and four part-time employees: Five professors, two senior scientists, a secretary, and one part-time and one full-time technical assistant.
+Welcome to the Institute for Microelectronics’ 31st annual research review!
+Our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, have remained unchanged from last year and consist of eight full-time and four part-time employees: Five professors, two senior scientists, a secretary and one part-time and two full-time technical assistants.
 In addition, one federally funded post-doctoral researcher and five doctoral researchers are working on exciting research problems.
-Furthermore, twenty-nine scientists and five post-doctoral researchers are presently funded through projects supported by our industrial partners, including the Austrian Science Fund (FWF), the Austrian Research Promotion Agency and the Christian Doppler Gesellschaft (CDG), as well as by projects within the European Commission Framework Programme.
+Furthermore, twenty scientists and eight post-doctoral researchers are presently funded through projects supported by our industrial partners, including the Austrian Science Fund (FWF), the Austrian Research Promotion Agency (FFG) and the Christian Doppler Gesellschaft (CDG), as well as by projects within the European Commission Framework Programme.

-We are exceptionally proud of the high academic and scientific output that our Institute is producing.
-This is reflected in our respectable number of long-term projects and in our high number of publications, especially when it comes to contributing to and participating in international conferences.
-We are aware, however, that this success is based considerably on our cooperating partners within academia and industry.
+We are exceptionally proud of our Institute's consistently high academic and scientific output.
+This is reflected in our large number of long-term projects and in our high number of publications, especially when it comes to contributing to and participating in international conferences.
+We are aware, however, that this success is based considerably on our collaborators within academia and industry.
 We would therefore like to explicitly express our gratitude for their trust in our scientific work.
 In this regard, we are entering into the next year of our Institute, as ever, with high expectations.